Lawndlwd/Lawndlwd/README.md

 I like to be:
 - More experince in Javascript and create my own open source project
-- In space and haveing my own space start up
+- In space and having my own space start up